-Dry Mushroom Masala is a healthy vegan and gluten-free stove-top recipe of mushroom flavored with onion, garlic, capsicum, and tomatoes.
-If you are a big fan of Kadai Paneer, you will surely love this recipe.
-It's absolutely a vegan version of the same.
+This Mushroom Masala Recipe is an Indian curry made with white button mushrooms, flavored with onion, garlic, capsicum, spices, and tomatoes.
+Mushroom Lovers will surely love this recipe.
+It's absolutely a vegan version of the Kadai Paneer.

 Ingredients Overview